-G2.B3.S1 The school will provide a range of behavioral support reflecting student needs in order to have fluid access to instruction and support services of different intensity levels.
+G2.B3.S1 The school will provide a range of behavior support reflecting students' needs in order to have fluid access to instruction and supports of different intensity levels.

-Research has shown that organizing behavioral support according to student needs will help all students be more successful in schools.
+Research has shown that organizing behavioral support according to student need will help all students be more successful in schools.

-During student orientation students will review code of student conduct and school expectations.
+During student orientation, students will review Code of Student Conduct and school expectations.
 Students will sign contract of understanding and agreement.